mvac7/fR3eL_VDP_TMS9918A_MSXBIOS_Lib/README.md

 It is designed for use in environments such as DOS or 48K ROMs, although you can also use it in other environments such as ROMs or MSX-BASIC.
 The advantage of using the BIOS is that the library is more compact and guarantees compatibility between different MSX models, but it has the disadvantage of being slow.

-Use them for developing MSX applications using [Small Device C Compiler (SDCC)](http://sdcc.sourceforge.net/) cross compiler.
+It uses MSX BIOS functions, so it is designed to develop applications in ROM or MSXBASIC environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

 You can access the documentation here with [`How to use the library`](docs/HOWTO.md).